PythonRaft1575/xxt/README.md

 > - Wait function
 > - Clear function
 > - Functions to get time and date
-> - Classes for a chatbot, numbers and random choices
+> - Classes for a chatbot, imagebot, numbers and random choices

 ## Installation